|Quick Facts: Instructional Coordinators|

 The median annual wage for instructional coordinators was $66,290 in May 2019.

-Employment of instructional coordinators is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of instructional coordinators is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
 As states and school districts put greater emphasis on student achievement data, schools may increasingly turn to instructional coordinators to develop better curriculums and improve teachers’ effectiveness.

 Explore resources for employment and wages by state and area for instructional coordinators.